mans4321/Tower-Defense-Game/Architecture Design.md

 4. Tower has to implement TowerShootingBehavior interface to define a tower's shooting behavior.
 5. We used a class called image collection to save all towers images.

-D- Critter:
+C- Critter:

 1. Defines all the critters in the game.
 2. All kinds of critter inherit from a base class: Critter.java.
 3. Critter has to implement CritterBehavior interface to define how a critter moves.

-E- Gamemap:
+D- Gamemap:

 1. Defines all the issues related to game map.
 2. Handles all behavior of saving a game map to a JSON file.
 3. Handles all behavior of loading a game map pf a JSON file.

-F- mapvalidation:
+E- mapvalidation:

 1. Defines all the validation methods to validate a map.
 2. We use a manager class to handle all the validation.
 3. All the validator should implement MapValidator interface to define how to validate a map based on one specific problem.

-G- Wave:
+F- Wave:

 1. Defines how to generate waves.
 2. Waves are built by using builder pattern.